McDonald’s brings back Holiday Pie, but only in select regions - NewsBreak

 As such, the limited-time offering is only available at participating locations in select regions throughout the U.S., according to McDonald’s.
 A representative for the company declined to specify which markets, exactly, would be offering the pies, but Twitter activity suggests the treats have been spotted in many corners of the country, including Texas , Oregon , Ohio , California , Illinois , New York , and parts of New England .

 Customers are encouraged to use the McDonald’s app to check availability at their local restaurants.
-The Holiday Pie will be available at participating restaurants through early January, McDonald’s said.Arby’s launching 80-proof fry-flavored vodkas
+The Holiday Pie will be available at participating restaurants through early January, McDonald’s said.Light a Light for Ronald McDonald House of Central PA

 McDonald’s Holiday Pies were first introduced in 1999 when they were served inside promotional packaging advertising the release of “Toy Story 2,” according to the Smithsonian National Museum of American History.
 Anecdotal evidence indicates the pies were largely absent from the seasonal menu for the following decade but returned for limited runs around November or December in select regions.